Pennsylvania home insurance

-When it comes to homeowners insurance, there’s no one-size-fits-all price.
+When it comes to homeowners insurance in PA, there’s no one-size-fits-all price.
 Your cousin who lives on Lake Erie will have a totally different premium than your friend who owns a home in Rittenhouse Square, Philadelphia.

 On average, Pennsylvanian homeowners pay around $900 per year for homeowners insurance, compared to the national average of $1,173.
 So, what variables impact your home insurance premium?

 The location of your home impacts the price of your homeowners insurance.
 So if you live in a high-risk area for theft, fire, or windstorm, your homeowners policy will be pricier than someone living in a low-risk area.

 - Age of dwelling

 If your home is brand new, you could get a discount on your homeowners insurance policy!
 However, old buildings are more likely to have structural issues or problems with the electrical or plumbing systems so that may jack up the price of your insurance a bit.

 - Protective devices